zoexiong/js-mini-flickr/README.md

 # js-mini-flickr

-This is a mini flickr gallery that shows pictures from flickr.com that with tag #pancake_the_cat (pancake is the cat I adopted two years ago).
+This is a mini flickr gallery that shows pictures from flickr.com that with tag #pancake\_the\_cat (pancake is the cat I adopted two years ago).

-Infinity scroll and preload is enabled to improve the user experience.
+Infinite scroll and preload is enabled to improve user experience.
 I also provided tag filter and pin function to help users find desired pictures and pin pictures to mark them as favorite.

 ### Live demo
 * [**Pancake and His Friends Gallery**](http://34.213.61.66:3000/) (hosted on AWS)